In-store or restaurant music is well-known to change your customers’ mood, pace, and decision-making.

 Management Hierarchies in Business: Who Is Responsible for Music Choices and Copyright?

-This arrangement typically resembles a pyramid at most organizations with few people at the top making decisions that are then delegated to employees on the lower levels.
+This arrangement typically resembles a pyramid at most organizations, with few people at the top making decisions that are then delegated to employees on the lower levels.

 A copyright lawsuit will most likely involve the company, and the person in control of that company, not the individual who made the decision.
 However, that person may face consequences, including being fired for cause, if they illegally use music in a business.

 While the intention is good, the outcome can be bad.
 If you own a business or franchise, it is your responsibility to know enough about these laws to make decisions for your business, including for your employees.

-If an individual owns and runs a business alone, they are responsible for violating the copyright, but again, their business will be the focus of the lawsuit rather than their person.
+If an individual owns and runs a business alone, they are responsible for violating the copyright, but their business will be the focus of the lawsuit rather than their person.